Bernice Burgos Feels ‘In Competition’ With Tiny — She Loves To Tempt T.I. With Racy Pics

 Bernice Burgos cannot stop steaming up her Instagram with sexy photos because she’s worried about her relationship with T.I., HollywoodLife has EXCLUSIVELY learned!
 Do you think she should be scared the rapper will go back to Tiny?

 Bernice Burgos has been freaking out and worried that she’s in a losing battle with Tameka “Tiny” Harris, 41, over T.I., 36.
-“Bernice totally feels in competition with Tiny,” a source told HollywoodLife.com EXCLUSIVELY.
+“Bernice totally feels in competition with Tiny,” an insider close to Bernice told HollywoodLife.com EXCLUSIVELY.
 “She feels Tiny holds all the power, as she’s the baby momma, and she has all this shared history with T.I.”
 Tiny and T.I. have 7 years of marriage and three kids together so there’ll always be something between them and that’s been bugging Bernice.

 “Bernice is hella insecure when it comes to their relationship and she’s constantly terrified T.I. is going to go running back to Tiny at any moment,” the insider continued.
 “That’s why she’s on a posting jag, with all these sexy pics, showing the world how hot she is as a reminder to T.I.”
 Bernice has definitely been posting up a storm of racy photos like that hot pic she shared a sheer top with her pierced nipples visible on May 19.